College of Arts and Sciences

 Consult with your academic advisor to determine the optimum number of lower-division and upper-division courses within the chosen minor.

-- Bachelor of Applied Arts and Sciences
+- Bachelor of Applied Arts and Sciences, Arts & Sciences Concentrations

 - Bachelor of General Studies

-- Department of Communication, History, and Philosophy
+- Department of History, Philosophy, and Geography

 - Department of Language, Literature, and Arts